psu-efd/pyHMT2D/README.rst

    2D can be used as a mesh generator for SRH-2D.
 -  sample and probe simulation results (with the functionalities of VTK library)
--  control HEC-RAS 2D simulations
+-  control and modify HEC-RAS 2D simulations

 With the control and automation capability above, it is much easier to do the following:

 -  automatic calibration of models with available optimization and calibration Python packages.
-Currently, "scipy"'s "optimize" module is supported, which includes many local and global optimization methods.
+Currently, *scipy*'s *optimize* module is supported, which includes many local and global optimization methods.
 -  Monte-Carlo simulations with scripting and Python’s statistic libraries